P2.TABLE of CONTENTS

 This is one of the most ignorant and biggest misconceptions currently embraced by the Western Christian Church today.

-For anyone to trace their Jewish ancestry, back to ancient Israel, they would need to have accurate genealogical records going back at least two thousand years.
+For anyone to trace a Jewish ancestry, back to ancient Israel, they would need to have accurate genealogical records going back at least two thousand years.
 In the Bible, the recorded genealogies of Jesus, in Matthew 1:1-16 & Luke 3:23-38, gives us a good example of how these genealogical records would need to be.

 No one can trace their ancestry back that far today, NO ONE!
 If God had intended any group to have a traceable lineage, back to the time of Christ, the necessary records would be there today.

 Therefore no person alive today has a legitimate, traceable, claim to being a descendant of a Biblical Israelite.
 There are no traceable descendents of Biblical Israelites or Jews alive today.
 NONE.
 Therefore to form any End Times scenario around any group of people claiming to be Jews, is historically baseless and foolish.
 Page 7 & Page 8, and to some degree Page 9, of this web site covers this subject in greater detail.

 In 1948 Israel was founded as a Jewish, Jesus rejecting state, with Orthodox Judaism as its only truly accepted religion.
 Modern Israel is also the only nation in world history that was ever founded around the spirit of antichrist.
 Moreover, as Jesus said, to reject him is to reject God the Father.
 Therefore, according to that principal, taught and conveyed by Jesus himself, modern Israel was established as a Godless antichrist nation (and Israel still rejects Jesus today).

 Furthermore, open Christian proselytizing has never been allowed in Israel.
 Contrary to what most Western Christians believe, Jesus is not welcome in Israel.
 Therefore to consider modern Israel as a special sacred nation of God, and then to form any End Times scenario around it, is baseless foolishness.
 See Page 11, evangelizing Israel, of this web site for more on this subject.